School of Mathematical Sciences

 Foundations in Software Development

-This teaching block will introduce the basics of software development to learners with little or no previous experience.
-It covers basic principles of coding and will give apprentices the technical skills to break down simple problems and produce solutions using software.
+The module introduces the basics of software development to apprentices with little or no previous experience.
+It covers basic principles of coding and gives apprentices the technical skills to break down simple problems and produce solutions using software.

 The focus will be on software that processes data and applies mathematical and data science techniques.

-Candidates who evidence strong previous work experience in software development may be exempt from this module.
+Apprentices who evidence strong previous experience in software development may be exempt from this module.

 Introduction to Probability and Statistics

-This block introduces apprentices to probability, probabilistic reasoning and statistical inference.
-It will provide a good grounding in practical data analysis, and enable apprentices to use a computer package to apply the learned principles and methods.
+Apprentices are introduced to probability, probabilistic reasoning and statistical inference in this module.
+It provides a good grounding in practical data analysis and enables apprentices to use a computer package to apply the learned principles and methods.

-Apprentices will gain the knowledge and skills of relevance to a professional statistician.
+Apprentices gain the knowledge and skills of relevance to a professional statistician.

 Further Maths Methods for Data Science

-The skills learnt in this module will be applied throughout the rest of the programme in order to model data science problems within an organisation.
+The skills learnt in this module are applied throughout the rest of the programme to model data science problems within an organisation.

 Introduction to Software Development for Data Science

-This learning builds on the basic principles of programming and algorithms and addresses some of the key concepts the apprentice will need to successfully manage and analyse data.
+This learning builds on the basic principles of programming and algorithms and addresses some of the key concepts that apprentices will need to successfully manage and analyse data.

-This assessment will develop the apprentices’ probabilistic reasoning and skills in collecting, analysing and organising data and information using relative statistical techniques.
+This assessment develops the apprentices’ probabilistic reasoning and skills in collecting, analysing and organising data and information using relative statistical techniques.

-The portfolio assessments across this programme provide an opportunity for apprentices to understand how to start structuring a portfolio of evidence to demonstrates the acquisition and application of knowledge, skills and behaviours in line with the apprenticeship standard.
+The portfolio assessments across this programme provide an opportunity for apprentices to understand how to start structuring a portfolio of evidence, demonstrating the acquisition and application of knowledge, skills and behaviours in line with the apprenticeship standard.

-Questions for this assessment may require learners to draw from their on-the-job experience as well as the academic programme.
+Questions for this assessment may require apprentices to draw from their on-the-job experience as well as the academic programme.

-The assessment will include a reflective piece on the learner’s progress towards the KSBs to demonstrate their approach to their own professional development, and to foster an ongoing positive attitude to their development beyond their apprenticeship journey.
+The assessment will include a reflective piece on apprentices' progress towards the KSBs to demonstrate their approach to their own professional development, and to foster an ongoing positive attitude to their development beyond their apprenticeship journey.

 Statistical Models and Methods

-Apprentices will be introduced to a wide range of statistical concepts and methods fundamental to applying statistics in data science.
-The module will also cover key concepts and theory of linear models, illustrating their application via practical examples drawn from real-life situations.
+Apprentices are introduced to a wide range of statistical concepts and methods fundamental to applying statistics in data science.
+The module also covers key concepts and theory of linear models, illustrating their application via practical examples drawn from real-life situations.

 Probability Models and Time Series

-The ideas of probability introduced in the first year are extended in this teaching block to include continuous random variables.
+The ideas of probability introduced in the first year are extended in this module to include continuous random variables.

-Apprentices will learn stochastic processes, and time series analysis, and there will be a particular focus on discrete-time Markov chains and forecasting methods that are fundamental to the wider study of techniques required to analyse probabilistic and statistical models to understand business processes.
+Apprentices learn stochastic processes, and time series analysis, and there is a particular focus on discrete-time Markov chains and forecasting methods that are fundamental to the wider study of techniques required to analyse probabilistic and statistical models to understand business processes.

 Databases

-This block gives apprentices a broad overview of the concepts, practical skills and applications of databases, including core ideas of what a database is, how to design a high-quality data model, and how to insert, modify, process and extract information.
-Apprentices will be introduced to SQL, as well as alternative models such as NoSQL databases.
+Databases gives apprentices a broad overview of the concepts, practical skills and applications of databases, including core ideas of what a database is, how to design a high-quality data model, and how to insert, modify, process and extract information.
+Apprentices are introduced to SQL (Structured Query Language), as well as alternative models such as NoSQL databases.

 Responsible Decision Making

-This block will introduce apprentices to the principles of ethical data-driven development of decision-making tools.
-It will cover topics such as data security and governance, privacy and data protection, ethics of AI, creating trustworthy algorithms based on fairness and diversity, as well as legal frameworks, codes of ethics and professional responsibility.
+This module introduces apprentices to the principles of ethical data-driven development of decision making tools.
+It covers topics such as data security and governance, privacy and data protection, ethics of Artifical Intelligence (AI), creating trustworthy algorithms based on fairness and diversity, as well as legal frameworks, codes of ethics and professional responsibility.

-Apprentices will need to investigate and understand specific legal and governance issues relevant to their role, pulling from, working with and enhancing their on-the-job knowledge and experience.
+Apprentices investigate and understand specific legal and governance issues relevant to their role, pulling from, working with and enhancing their on-the-job knowledge and experience.

 Visualisation Techniques

-This block provides apprentices with an understanding of data visualisation concepts, terminology, methods, and its importance in data processing.
+Apprentices are provided with an understanding of data visualisation concepts, terminology, methods, and its importance in data processing within this module.
 It enhances human perception and cognition to make sense of data in a way that effectively communicates conclusions drawn from the data to a wider audience.

-The learning will cover the challenges associated with visualising large, ambiguous or time-based datasets, to the psychological theories that help explain how humans process information and the relevance to the design of effective visualisations.
+The learning covers the challenges associated with visualising large, ambiguous or time-based datasets, to the psychological theories that help explain how humans process information and the relevance to the design of effective visualisations.

-Apprentices will be encouraged to use visualisation tools used within their organisation to present findings in their role.
+Apprentices are encouraged to use visualisation tools used within their organisation to present findings in their role.

 AI and Machine Learning

-This block introduces a range of Artificial Intelligence and Machine Learning techniques.
-The module will cover the history of AI and topics such as local search techniques, evolutionary algorithms, neural networks and deep learning.
+AI and machine learning (ML) techniques are introduced in this module.
+It covers the history of AI and topics such as local search techniques, evolutionary algorithms, neural networks and deep learning.

-It will prepare learners for further independent work on selecting appropriate techniques and developing their understanding and application of AI and ML to solve practical problems in data science
+The module prepares apprentices for further independent work on selecting appropriate techniques and developing their understanding and application of AI and ML to solve practical problems in data science.

 Team Working Skills

-The aim of this block is to enable apprentices to understand the basics of running an agile software development team, and how to apply this knowledge and skills in their academic software projects and in the workplace.
-This will be delivered alongside the second year group project, and includes 121 support via the apprentice’s Personal Tutor.
+This module enables apprentices to understand the basics of running an agile software development team, and how to apply this knowledge and skills in their academic software projects and in the workplace.
+This will be delivered alongside the second-year group project and includes one-to-one support via the apprentice’s Personal Tutor.

 This project enables apprentices to tackle a significant data science problem/s and follow the full data science pipeline.